wp-plugins/wp-media-category-management/README.txt

 The plugin supports easy category toggling on the media list page view and also bulk toggling for multiple media at once.
 It now also supports media taxonomies defined by other plugins.

+= Main Features =

 * Use post categories or dedicated media categories.
 * Control your media categories via admin the same way as post categories.
 * Bulk toggle any media taxonomy assignment from Media Library via admin.
 * Filter media files in Media Library by your custom taxonomies, both in list and grid view.
-* Use new shortcode to filter the media on galleries in posts.
+* Use new or existing shortcode to filter the media on galleries in posts.

 == Installation ==